 James Bond is the only government-sanctioned assassin to have a string of pop singles associated with him.

-Nobody quite remembers why this came to be - everybody was drinking a lot in the early ‘60s - but every since Shirley Bassey belted out Goldfinger, the Bond song has become as integral to the series as licences to kill, casual sex and very specifically mixed martinis.
+Nobody quite remembers why this came to be - everybody was drinking a lot in the early ‘60s - but ever since Shirley Bassey belted out Goldfinger, the Bond song has become as integral to the series as licences to kill, suggestive puns and very specifically mixed martinis.

 22. Rita Coolidge - All Time High

 Urgh, the sax intro.
 The farting bassline.
 The weedy strings.
 This is early '80s Bond, people, and it is a bloody ordeal.

 Sure, Rita’s voice is as smooth as a Roger Moore come-on, but there’s really nothing of merit here.
 Apart from the fact that nobody tried to release a single called Octopussy, of course.

 21. Lulu - The Man With The Golden Gun